Tobiassssld/NS_ETL/README.md

 NS (Nederlandse Spoorwegen) publishes real-time disruption data via a public API, but there's no way to query historical patterns without building persistent storage.
 This project automates the daily collection, cleaning, and storage of that data — making it possible to answer questions like *"which stations are most frequently disrupted?"* or *"is maintenance downtime trending up?"*

-The pipeline runs automatically every day via GitHub Actions, processes 100–150 disruption records per run, and stores them in a structured SQLite database (designed to migrate to Azure SQL).
+The pipeline runs automatically every day via GitHub Actions, processes 100–150 disruption records per run, stores raw JSON in Azure Blob Storage, and loads cleaned data into Azure SQL Database.

 ---